 * 09239a9 (23 minutes) <Evan Travers> (HEAD, feature-branch-1) remove unneeded code, clean the /assets folder * 745928d (24 minutes) <Evan Travers> complete feature #1 * 18c2f95 (24 minutes) <Evan Travers> git has entered the room

 git rebase -ilater, and this is ready for master.

 Just remember that rebase is like a painkiller.
-It's ok to use it occasionally when you are hurting, but if you use it often it's a sign of a problem.
+It's ok to use it occasionally when you are hurting, but if you use it often it can be a sign of a problem.

 A typical path to cleaning up your branch:

-WIP commits, reword badly named commits, and generally clean up.
+-i to squash WIP commits, reword badly named commits, and generally

 A good way to think about preparing your branch for merging is to think about preparing a patch.
 That's what you are doing.
 Creating a concise, useful patch, with documentation and the changes listed out so that if anyone wants to know what you changed and why they can find out at a glance.